 Using a condom is all about prevention.

+Free condoms are available from all of our walk in and wait clinics.
 If you would like to see a healthcare assistant about using condoms and receive a demonstration as to how to use them correctly you can book an appointment at any one of our clinics.

 Here are some of the key things you need to know about condoms: